Coggeshall: Landmarks

 Grange Barn was built by the Cistercians in the 13th century to serve the abbey.
 It is one of the oldest surviving timber-framed buildings in Europe.
 It was located a quarter of a mile from the Abbey and underwent significant structural alteration in the 14th century.
 It survived the Dissolution of the Monasteries, remaining in continual agricultural use up until 1960 when it was left derelict.
 It was compulsorily purchased in 1982 by Braintree District Council, who initiated the restoration of the barn, with the work being completed in 1985.
 In 1989 the barn was given to The National Trust for its future preservation.
 Although it has undergone extensive reconstruction and its original thatch roof has been replaced with tile, the barn today represents that which existed in the 14th century.
 Grange Barn is now open to the public showing a collection of farm carts and wagons, and is available to hire for special events.

-The Coggeshall clock tower was built to celebrate Queen Victoria's jubilee in 1887 and the clockhouse was at one point a school for the poor children of the village and later housed an award-winning tearoom.
+The Coggeshall clock tower was built to celebrate Queen Victoria's jubilee in 1887 and the clockhouse was at one point a school for the poor children of the town and later housed an award-winning tearoom.
 It is currently a wine bar.

 Nunn's Bridge, a wrought-iron footbridge on a Public Right of Way crossing the River Blackwater was listed by Historic England in 2020.
 Erected in 1892, it is unique in its design, and was made and installed by local blacksmith and social campaigner Henry 'Dick' Nunn after the previous wooden bridge was washed away and authorities refused to replace it.
 Nunn was an early campaigner for human and animal welfare, and advocate of rights of way in the countryside.